iq-coryp/documentation-testing/pages/api/vmi.md

 ## Creating a Purchase Order

-This method allows the vendor to create a purchase order for a particular store and a set of products.
+Allows the vendor to create a purchase order for a particular store and a set of products.
 This allows RQ to properly account for products arriving at a store so that stock levels are updated correctly.
 You must be marked as the Primary Vendor in RQ to add a product to a Purchase Order.

-CreatePurchaseOrder() If it is determined in step 3 that inventory of a particular set of products need to be replenished, call this web method to create a purchase order in RQ

 #### Request